mtoneatto/PUI2016_-met414-/HW8_met414/README.md

 # Plot Review
- - For this portion of the assigment I reviewed two of my colleagues plots
+ - For this portion of the assigment I reviewed two of my colleagues plots.
+It indeed proved to be quite an enjoyable experience.

 # Assignment 1